historic pioneer trail

 geologic time travel primer

-The Boulder Mail Trail Backpacking tour will depart Escalante, Utah, traversing the highway through outstanding slick rock country.
+The Boulder Mail Trail Backpacking tour will depart St. George, Utah, traversing the highway through outstanding slick rock country.
 The trail begins near the town of Boulder and snakes its way into a wonderland of gnarled sandstone.
 We cross Sand Creek before coming to a most impressive landscape, Death Hollow.
 We will make camp here, and dream of the breathtaking descent into this wild canyon.

 Time in the car: 2.5 hours